mitj500/todo_ccl_s6/README.md

-here  is the code of todolist with database connectivity
+here is the code of todo-list with database connectivity
-To run the project u just have to the type  "python app.py" in the terminal
+To run the project U just have to type "python app.py" in the terminal